lunarbase-ai/lunarbase-ai.github.io/docs/component.md

 # Lunar components

-Components are distinguishable units of work that when combined, create workflows.
-Components enable the encapsulation of workflow logic into observable units that can be reused across workflows and sub-workflows.
+Components are the fundamental building blocks of workflows in the Lunar system.
+Each component represents a distinguishable unit of work that can be combined with other components to create complex workflows.
+By encapsulating specific tasks into reusable and observable units, components enable modular and maintainable workflow design.

-Components can encapsulate any discrete task in a process, from textual input or file reading operations, to field selection, database and API querying or more complex AI/ML models.
+Components can handle a wide range of tasks, from simple operations like reading text or files, to more complex processes such as database queries, API interactions, and advanced AI/ML model executions.
+This modular approach allows for flexibility and reusability, making it easier to construct and manage workflows.

-The following is a list of pre-defined Lunar components, together with their descriptions.
+Lunar have a wide range of first-party components tested and ready for you to use in your workflows.
+They encompass various functionalities, from data extraction and transformation to advanced machine learning and visualization.
+These components are designed to be easily integrated into your workflows, providing robust and reliable performance.
+Below is a list of some of the key components available:

 | Component name | Component description |
 |---|---|